perawallet/connect/README.md

 };
 ```

-3. Finally, we need to change the npm scripts.
+3. Finally, you need to update the npm scripts.

 `{ "start": "react-app-rewired start", "build": "react-app-rewired build" }`